gensart-x/gensart-x/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Plus+Jakarta+Sans&duration=2000&pause=500&color=F7AF11&random=false&width=435&lines=Gen+Z+%F0%9F%90%A3;Professional+Google+Searcher+%F0%9F%98%8E%F0%9F%98%86;Indomie+Enthusiast++%F0%9F%A5%87;Indonesian+%E2%AD%90;Open+Source+Lover+%F0%9F%92%99;Happy+to+help+others+as+I+can%F0%9F%98%81;Dubstep+Music+%F0%9F%8E%B6;Plays+Mobile+Legends+%F0%9F%8E%B2)](https://git.io/typing-svg)
 - 🌟 God blessed me with the name **Genesaret Johnes**.
 Usually, people called me Genes.
 - 🔥  On fire to learning, sometimes wintering ❄️.
-But you know, ice will feels more hot to hand if you hold it more longer ❤️‍🔥.
+But you know, ice will feel more hot to hand if you hold it longer ❤️‍🔥.
 - 🐱‍👤 I do love cats.
-- 💍  Still as a single fighter ! 😎😆
+- 💍  Still as a single fighter! 😎😆
 - 💙 Currently, I'm following the anime and manga of [The Dangers in My Heart - 僕の心のヤバイやつ](https://bokuyaba.fandom.com/wiki/Boku_no_Kokoro_no_Yabai_Yatsu_(anime))
 - 🤙 Don't hesitate to reach me on Instagram or Email! 💌 No worry, I do fast respond as possible !<br/><br/>